-From: Pete Resnick < resnick@episteme-software.com >

-Subject: Review of the new Inter-Governmental Agreement (IGA)

-Date: July 24, 2013 12:24:42 AM CDT

-To: Brandon Bowersox < brandonbowersox@gmail.com>, Bill Gray < wrgray@city.urbana.il.us>

->

-Brandon, Bill,

->

-I prepared this as quickly as I could.
+- > From: Pete Resnick < resnick@episteme-software.com> Subject: Review of the new Inter-Governmental Agreement (IGA) Date: July 24, 2013 12:24:42 AM CDT To: Brandon Bowersox < responsible to brandonbowersox@gmail.com</r> Brandon, Bill, I prepared this as quickly as I could.
 I hope this review is helpful.
 Brandon, please feel free to forward it to the rest of the Policy Committee.

->

-pr

->

->

->

-- > UC2B, as orginally envisioned, is a network to serve the community for the public good.
+Pr LIC2B, as orginally envisioned is a network to serve the community for the public good.
+In particular, the - > UC2B, as orginally envisioned, is a network to serve the community for the public good.
 In particular, the vision of UC2B was to connect up public anchor institutions with the citizens, starting with the lower income and more vulnerable neighborhoods of our community.
 Our community spent \$6.8 million of local taxpayer money to accomplish this, along with \$3.5 million of State Grants, to match the \$22.5 million in Federal grant money, money that we received because of our promise to serve the public.
 What we have received is a great public asset that the public has put a good deal of resource into creating. - > The new Inter-Governmental Agreement (IGA), as proposed, gives the entirety of that \$33 million public asset, including virtually all decision making on how to use that asset, to a private Not-For-Profit (NFP) organization that is not subject to public scrutiny or demands.
 This is a terrible outcome and a betrayal of the public trust. - > The items in the proposed IGA that I find most troubling are: - > 9A3 This section conveys all of the assets (including all of the network equipment and fiber optics cables) to the NFP.
 Instead of the cities and university retaining ownership of the \$33 million infrastructure, leasing it or granting an Indefeasible Right of Use (IRU) to the NFP, we simply give it to them, lock stock and barrel. - > 9A4 We are required to grant all rights of way (ROW) to the NFP.
 We can charge (but, as far as I can tell, can't refuse to grant) for use of ROW only if a third party other than the NFP operates, and optionally builds out, the network. - > 9A4.a) Any fees to be charged for ROW must be agreed by Urbana, Champaign, and the University (the "Parties" to the IGA).
 If the Parties can not agree on the amount, 2 out of 3 of them can appoint an outside party to determine the fees. - > 9A5 The NFP will maintain and operate for useful life "in accordance with the Federal Construction Grant", but as far as I can tell, that limits them only to provide "open access".
 With historical experiences of how AT&T and other telecom companies behaved when they were required to provide open access, nobody should be sanguine about this provision.